grammyjs/website/site/docs/shiki.md

 bot.start();
 ```

-## Twoslash and expension using ---cut---
+## Twoslash and expansion using ---cut---

 This: